Chicago cops reexamine mysterious death of eye doctor's first wife after he is charged with murdering girlfriend

 "My girlfriend and I had a fight.
 She stabbed me with a knife, and I stabbed her back, and I think she's gravely wounded," Prate told the dispatcher, adding, "I'm wounded too."

-When the police arrived, Prate was taken into custody and is currently being held in Cooke County Jail without bond.
+When the police arrived, Prate was taken into custody and is currently being held in Cook County Jail without bond.

 Daniel's grisly death has put the spotlight back on the bizarre events leading up to the death of Prate's first wife, Bridget, who died in 2011.